 Some are in covenant of grace outwardly but do not believe (and let us suppose that they will never believe).
-These are hypocrites and reprobate but they do participate in the administration o the covenant of grace.
-They are not united to Christ (contra the FV) but they, like Esau Ishmael, have received the signs and seals of the covenant of grace.
-They do “taste of the powers of the age to come” but since those signs/seals are not mixed with faith (because they are not elect; Rom 9) the signs/seals ultimate testify to their destruction (though we cannot necessarily know that at the time).
+These are hypocrites and reprobate but they do participate in the administration of the covenant of grace.
+They are not united to Christ (contra the Federal Vision) but they, like Esau and Ishmael, have received the external signs and seals of the covenant of grace.
+They do “taste of the powers of the age to come” (Heb 6:5) but since those signs/seals are not mixed with faith (because they are not elect; Rom 9) the signs/seals ultimately testify to their destruction (though we cannot necessarily know that at the time).

 Then there is a class of folk who have no relation to the covenant of grace at all.
-They are outside its administration and its substance altogether.
-These, like those who are involved in the administration but who have not yet believed, are the proper objects of evangelism — though we are all the proper objects of evangelism in some sense.
+They are outside its external administration and its substance altogether.
+These, like those who are involved in the administration but who have not yet believed, are the proper objects of evangelism—though we are all the proper objects of evangelism in some sense.
 As White Horse Inn guys always remind us, the gospel is for Christians too.